Physical activity is crucial to your health and wellbeing. Find out how much you should do, and for how long, and how to safely exercise on dialysis.

 There is a growing evidence that physical activity is beneficial for people on dialysis and may help to prevent negative side effects associated with treatment.
 While there are a few special considerations, you can do any activity you can tolerate.

 Sometimes there is exercise equipment at your dialysis unit that you can use, such a pedal machine or resistance bands.
-Resistance bands are great for improving muscle strength and you can even reference these handy prompt cards to use them to while in your dialysis chair.
+Resistance bands are great for improving muscle strength and you can even reference the handy prompt cards to use them while in your dialysis chair.

 You can also refer to the video below.